 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

 Heather Allsbrooks would love to take her three children to Europe someday.
 In the near future, she and her husband are hoping to arrange a family trip out West.

 Just a year ago, those plans would have seemed an unattainable dream, as Heather experienced constant pain in her back and flank area.
-But the Charlotte, Tennessee, woman found the Renal Autotransplant Program at UW Health, where doctors performed a procedure that finally gave her relief from her pain.
+But the woman from Charlotte, Tenn., woman found the Renal Autotransplant Program at UW Health, where doctors performed a procedure that finally gave her relief from her pain.

-As Heather continued through the process of scheduling her autotransplant surgery, she was especially gratified to work with David Foley, MD, FACS.
-“He truly cared about my individual case and walked both my husband and me through the plan,” she says.
+As Heather continued through the process of scheduling her autotransplant surgery, she was especially gratified to work with David Foley, MD.
+“He truly cared about my individual case and walked both my husband and me through the plan,” she said.
 “My family and I were so blessed God pointed us to him and the RAP team.”

 Heather underwent her surgery on June 11, 2021.
 Even though she still is recovering from the procedure, she can already feel a difference.

 “I can take a deep breath and not feel that crunching pain in my abdomen that has haunted me my whole life,” she said.
 “I can honestly say for the first time in a long time that I’m thinking about my future.”